Addiction | 6 min read

 If you or someone you know or care about may have started using Legal Lean and might be addicted, the most important thing to do is to reassure the user that help is available and that they are not alone.
 However, the dangerous nature of the withdrawal process means that you should reach out to professionals in your area before trying to quit solo.

 By working with experienced addiction treatment professionals in New York, you can create your treatment plan with full confidentiality and complete the detox and withdrawal stages in a clean and safe environment.
-Not only will you be more comfortable, but there will be medical supervision if any complications are experienced.
+Not only will you be more comfortable, but you will also have medical supervision available in case of any complications.
 This means that you can lay a strong foundation for future recovery and success.

 Ascendant New York Editorial Guidelines